apioo/psx/README.md

 php bin/psx generate:model
 ```

-The command then writes all models to the `src/Model` folder.
-The models are then used at the controller classes.
+The command writes all models to the `src/Model` folder.
+You can then use those models at the controller classes.

 ## Service